Green (lunar crater)

 Green is a lunar impact crater on the Moon's far side.
 It was named after British mathematician and physicist George Green in 1970.
 Prior to that, it was designated Crater 216.
-It lies just to the west of the huge walled plain Mendeleev, and is nearly joined with the west-northwestern edge of the crater Hartmann.
+It lies just to the west of the huge walled plain named Mendeleev, and is nearly joined with the west-northwestern edge of the crater Hartmann.

-Description

 The crater has not been significantly eroded although a few tiny craterlets lie along the edge and inner wall.
 The perimeter is nearly circular, but has an outward bulge along the eastern side with some indications of a landslip.
 The inner sides display some terrace structures, particularly to the northeast.
 At the midpoint of the relatively level interior floor is a central ridge.
 The floor is more level along the western half, with some low rises in the east.
 There are only a few tiny craterlets on the interior.